 Ho, ho, ho!
-‘Tis the season to do a post about what is arguably the first classic Christmas movie of the 21st century.
+‘Tis the season to do a two-part post about what is arguably the first classic Christmas movie of the 21st century.
 Directed by Jon Favreau and starring Will Ferrell, 2003’s Elf tells the story of a baby named Buddy who is adopted and raised by Santa and his elves in the North Pole.
 Once Buddy becomes a full-sized adult, he realizes that he’s not an elf, but just a human, and journeys to New York City to find his biological father.
 From there, the movie becomes a comical “fish out of water” story as Buddy tries to fit in with his new family and the fast-paced life of a big city.

 I generally don’t focus this “NYC in Film” project on anything made past the 1990s, but I do think this is a title worth exploring.
 Even though there isn’t anything necessarily special about these filming locations, there have been a few notable changes to the city since this movie was made, and it cannot be denied that Elf holds an appreciable place in the annals of Christmas classics.
 But the main reason I decided to do a post on Elf’s filming locations is because there were a couple interesting puzzles that needed to be solved, along with a couple glaring errors being circulated in the web-o-sphere that needed to be corrected.

 Buddy Arrives in NYC